jibarix/seasonal_regression_tool/pipeline_options.md

 **Example**: `--respect-existing-features` (flag to enable)

-**Technical details**: When enabled, the pipeline checks for existing time-related columns (year, month, quarter, etc.) and uses them rather than creating new ones.
+**Technical details**: When enabled, the pipeline checks for existing time-related columns (year, month, quarter, quarter dummies, etc.) and uses them rather than creating new ones.
 This allows for preserving domain-specific seasonal encodings that might be present in the dataset.
+The implementation dynamically adjusts other feature engineering processes based on which features already exist.
+For example, if quarter dummies (Q1, Q2, Q3, Q4) are detected, the pipeline will only generate Fourier terms for non-quarterly seasonality.

 ## Dimension Reduction Options